the plan for the future

 When central banks buy up corporate debt or support the stock market by buying equity then they embark upon an even more dubious path, which is collectivisation of the private sector.
 But why does this appear to be necessary?
 An important clue is that the need apparently emerges when interest rates near zero and central banks can't lower them any more.
 At that point the markets for money and capital stop to function properly.

 At interest rates near zero investors prefer the safety of currency and government bonds to more risky investments like corporate debt and stocks.
 It appears that safety is not priced correctly in the markets.
 In other words, the interest rates on currency and government debts may be too high, even though they are close to zero.
 It may explain why central banks can print currency like there is no tomorrow while interest rates don't rise due to higher inflation expectations.

 It also appears that the ultimate safety is not gold but currency, at least in the short and medium term.
 The reasons are:

 Distressed debtors have trouble extending their debts.
 They are scrambling for currency.
 Hardly anyone is in need of gold but many are in need of currency.
 That's why central banks can hardly print enough.
 And that is why a deflationary collapse is the most imminent threat to the economy.
 But the reason probably is that the safety of currency and government bonds is not correctly priced in the markets.

 And that is all because of usury, which is all interest on money and debts.
-Interest couldn't be avoided until recently because a shortage of capital and savings caused interest rates to be positive.
-But now there is a capital surplus.
-So once interest rates are negative, positive interest rates can be forbidden.
-Ancient wisdom has come back to haunt us, and in a biblical way it appears.
-Usury is the road to serfdom.
-Freedom begins with ending usury.
+Until recently there was a shortage of capital and savings causing interest rates to be positive, but not so any more.
+Now there is a capital and savings surplus.
+Ancient wisdom has come back to haunt us, and in a biblical way it appears, as the world financial system is in dire straits.
+Usury is still the road to serfdom.
+It always has been.